 - A negative PCR upon arrival is not compulsory any more but diagnostic tests will be carried out randomly at the entry point to Chile.
 Confirmed cases shall be isolated according to the general health regulations (declared domicile in the C19 or Sanitary Residence).
 We strongly advise travelers to do a vaccine approval.
 Though vaccine approval is voluntary, we recommend to processing it since it gives access to the Mobility Pass, which allows entry to restaurants, buses, etc. To process your vaccine approval go to mevacuno.gob.cl, create an account and verify your mail, create a validation request and complete the form and add the required documents.
 Once you upload everything, your request will be evaluated within 48 hours.
 You can review the request in the validation section.

 - Medical insurance covering any expenses caused by COVID-19 is not compulsory any more

 - The use of a face mask is compulsory in all closed spaces

 What is Open

 Chile also has many beautiful natural spaces, which allows more opportunities to enjoy outdoor activities and take advantage of national parks and natural reserves.
-Torres del Paine National Park, where our dome hotel EcoCamp Patagonia is located, is currently open and our hotel will also reopen in September.
+Torres del Paine National Park, where our dome hotel EcoCamp Patagonia is located, is currently open and is now accepting reservations from around the world!
 For more information about traveling to Torres del Paine or staying with us at EcoCamp, get in touch here.

 Stay Safe While Traveling